nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Search Ingredients
 If you would like to search for a specific ingredient that Meal Companion recognizes as valid, use the command `ingredients search <keyword>`.
+You may refer to Fig. 6 for an example and the expected output.

+For example:
-For example, `ingredients search ground chicken`.
+`ingredients search ground chicken`

 ![search11.png](images/search11.png)
 <sub>Fig 6: Sample of Ingredients Search command with user input highlighted.</sub>